Skip to content

 Install DataKit Agent

-Enable the DDTrace Collector
+Enable DDTrace Collector

 After configuration, restart DataKit: